Murder of Naomi Miller: Disappearance

 Miller went missing in 2005, but was not reported missing until December 2015.
 Her relatives have said that she "just took off" after a family fight one night, which Tom Green County Sheriff David Jones announced during a press conference with local media.
 He also stated that none of her personal or banking records indicated any activity.

 Investigation and aftermath

 The first suspect in the death of Miller was her ex-husband Robert Miller, and the police also arrested a second suspect in the death named LuDonna Gail Yoder, the girlfriend of Robert Miller who said that she disposed of Miller's body the night that she was murdered in a shallow grave at Miller's previous house, which was in Tom Green County.
-Miller's parents were contacted about her murder in 2005.

 Her ex-husband Robert faced charges in her death, and both he and his current wife named LuDonna Miller (also known as LuDonna Gail Yoder) pleaded guilty and were sentenced to 38 years in prison.